Chasing Elon Musk in an old French car

 Well, mark my words, in a hundred years time it will be obvious that in 2018 a modest Rotterdam image blog in 2018 had a better understanding of history in the making than all the big Dutch newspapers and television programs.
 I fear though that by that time this blog will no longer be regularly updated.

 And while I was annoyed by the the Dutch media’s navel-gazing, I spent my time well by making this little piece of space art shown above.
-Because if Elon Musk can send his Tesla into space, I can do the same with a rusty old Citroën Deux Chevaux.
+Because if Elon Musk can launch his Tesla into space, I can do the same with a rusty old Citroën Deux Chevaux.
 Starman being chased by L’homme des étoiles.
 With Michel Fugain’s Une Belle Histoire on the speakers and a few baguettes, French cheeses and a bottle of wine in the backseat.
 Du pain, du vin, du Citroën!